 Last modified: 20 Jun 2019 12:51

-Petroleum geoscience is one of the main disciplines in the oil industry, and is particularly important during exploration, appraisal and production.
-Petroleum geologists work closely with petroleum engineers in modelling oilfields and the flow of fluids in the subsurface.
+Petrophysics and core analysis are key disciplines in the oil industry, providing the main data on porosity, permeability and fluid saturations in the subsurface.
+Petrophysics is a crossroads discipline and petrophysicists work closely with geologists and petroleum engineers in exploration and production.
 This course provides essential information to allow petroleum engineers to interact effectively with geoscientists.

 Information on contact teaching time is available from the course guide.